 Do you place your animals into the rescue system?

 No. If I have a litter that doesn't find a home then I care for them here and stop breeding until I have space.
 Older animals are retired with due care and stay here until poor health or quality of life deem otherwise.

 I don't do sibling breeding or father/daughter mother/son breeding as a general rule.
 I use Kintraks to make sure I keep careful track of who is related to who and by how much.
 A certain amount of inbreeding is either inevitable or, on occasion, necessary but the key is making sure the individuals are healthy.
 I feel a balance of inbreeding and outcrossing keeps lines healthy and highlights any inherent health issues.
 The key is to stop breeding once these become apparent.

 No. I have made this choice to suit my personal ethics.
 Animals who are sick will be euthanised if treatment fails, or is inappropriate.
 For example, surgery on an elderly hamster may not be appropriate.
 Some treatments can be outright unnecessary and more for the owner than for the animal.

 If you are an ethical breeder, why do you advertise on Preloved?

 This question came up recently.
 I use preloved purely as a tool for advertising.
 There is a huge misconception that preloved is 100% bad.
 I used to hold that view myself until I actually used it.
 That said, not all of my animals get advertised as they are often homed privately.
-Used sensibly, preloved is a good way to find homes for animals but it does attract a number of unsuitable people.
+Used sensibly, preloved is a good way to find homes for the animals that I know I won't keep for breeding my show lines but it does attract a number of unsuitable people.
 I have application type questions that all homes have to answer if I don't already know them.
 I find, from experience, that just as many unsuitable people look for animals off preloved as on it.